Skip to main content

 2. Build Wrapper, Buy Core

-Use commercial AI APIs with custom wrapper:
+Use commercial AI APIs with your own orchestration layer:

 # Your custom orchestration layerclassTranslationQA: def__init__(self): self.llm = OpenAI() # Or commercial LQA APIself.custom_rules = load_domain_rules() self.glossary = load_glossary() defevaluate(self, source, target, lang_pair): # Step 1: Apply custom pre-checks custom_issues = self.apply_custom_rules(source, target) # Step 2: LLM/API evaluation llm_evaluation = self.call_llm_qa(source, target, lang_pair) # Step 3: Custom post-processing final_result = self.merge_and_score(custom_issues, llm_evaluation) return final_result